Bulletin #2184, Strawberry Varieties for Maine

 Redchief: Glossy, attractive, medium-sized fruit with firm texture and flavor.
 Good production.
 Plants are vigorous but prefer heavier soils.
 Resistant to red stele and verticillium.

 Seneca: From New York.
 Large, somewhat irregular fruit, very firm and bright red.
-Flavor is pleasant but mild.
+The flavor is pleasant but mild.
 Plants are only moderately vigorous and have no resistance to red stele or verticillium.

 Cabot: From Nova Scotia.
 Very large fruit, bright red, firm, but with tender skin.
 Plants need high fertility to maintain high vigor.
 Plants have some resistance to red stele, but the fruit is susceptible to gray mold.